Bossino-p/Bossino-p/README.md

 - 💞️ I’m looking to collaborate on building my first dApp.
 - 📫 How to reach me : Somewhere in Asia
 - 😄 Pronouns:
-- ⚡ Fun facts: My origin country is known for having one of the best cuisine in the world.
+- ⚡ Fun facts: My origin country is known for having one of the best cuisine in the world....

 <!---
 Bossino-p/Bossino-p is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.